YottaDB/YDBDoc/ProgGuide/devcycle.rst

 Editing from YottaDB
 +++++++++++++++++++++++++

-If you focus on program development outside the YottaDB environment, skip this section and continue with the section `"Editing from the Shell" <./devcycle.html#id6>`_.
+If you focus on program development outside the YottaDB environment, skip this section and continue with the section `Editing from the Shell`_.

 Invoke Direct Mode to create and edit a source program in YottaDB.
 At the YDB> prompt, invoke the editor by typing: